hamzasherazii/digitalocean-trainee-engineer-program/Tuesday.md

 Best practice is to not use the root user directly.
 For security purposes, you should never log in as that user.

+You can use sudo command to raise your permission as that of a root user Each time sudo command is used, it is logged in system logs for tracking and audit

+You can use sudo cmd to install a program
+For example, you want to install the program Vim for Red-hat-Style distributions

+sudo dnf install vim ((to install latest distributions)) sudo yum install vim ((Red Har Enterprise 7 [and CentOS 7] and earlier distributions))

+To update

+sudo dnf update
+sudo yum update

+[For Ubuntu and Debian Distributions]
+The sudo apt update updates the change database.
+Do this first, then update or install.

+sudo apt update
+sudo apt install vim

+To update all the programs with bug fixes or latest versions

+sudo apt update
+sudo apt upgrade